 by Brian Tomasik

-Consuming equal weights of different animal products may produce vastly different expected amounts of direct suffering.
+Consuming equal weights of different animal products may produce different expected amounts of direct suffering.
 Farmed seafood may cause the most, followed by poultry products.
 Pork, beef, and especially milk produce considerably less suffering in comparison.
 As an extreme case, creating demand for a kg of farmed catfish meat is expected to cause 20,000 times as much direct suffering as creating demand for a kg of milk.
+However, direct suffering is not the only consideration.
+Beef has a bigger climate-change impact per calorie than the other types of meat, though milk's impact is considerably lower than beef's.
+If you absolutely must eat animal protein, dairy products -- milk, cheese, or whey protein (which is low in fat and carbs) -- may be a good compromise.
+Of course, if you just want high-density protein, consider the various plant-based protein powders: pea, hemp, spirulina, etc. More than just soy is available.
+(There's also rice protein powder, but I tend to avoid rice in case the impact on wild animals is worse than that of other plants.
+I haven't verified whether this is actually the case, though.)

 Note: I haven't yet analyzed lobster, shrimp, prawn, or other small seafood, but given the small size of these organisms, eating them presumably causes vast amounts of expected suffering per kilogram.
 While there is debate about whether these animals can suffer, the probability is not too low (I'd say at least 1/3 if not >50%) and hence does little to constrain the enormous expected harm resulting from their consumption.